raygouravs/B9IS123_prog_CA1/README.md

 Features:

-Create - create desk & meeting room assets, member profiles in the system Read - read the updated booking and availability status from the remote database Update - update the assets, members details in the system Delete - delete assets, bookings, members data from the remote database
+Create - create desk & meeting room assets, member profiles in the system \n Read - read the updated booking and availability status from the remote database \n Update - update the assets, members details in the system \n Delete - delete assets, bookings, members data from the remote database \n

 - Desk booking and management
 - Utilisation dashboard consisting of charts, heatmap